dgcamacho/so2021/presentation/_includes/variables-and-datatypes.md

 # Variables and Datatypes
 ## Pointers and References
-A *reference* is a special form of a "pointer", which can only be initialized with the address of an existing variable.
+A *reference* is a special form of a "pointer", which can only be initialized with the "address" of an existing variable.
 The syntax is:
 ```c++
 <base type>& <reference name> = <object>;